mmprotest/raglite-sqlite/CONTRIBUTING.md

-# Contributing to raglite
+# Contributing to raglite-sqlite

-Thank you for helping improve raglite!
+Thank you for helping improve raglite-sqlite!
 The project aims to provide a practical local-first RAG stack powered by SQLite.

 ## Getting started